Paul Muni: Early life and career

-He was born in 1895 as Frederich Meier Weisenfreund to a Jewish family in Lemberg, Galicia, then Austro-Hungarian Empire (now Lviv, Ukraine).
+Muni was born in 1895 as Frederich Meier Weisenfreund to a Jewish family in Lemberg, Galicia, then Austro-Hungarian Empire (now Lviv, Ukraine).
 His Hebrew name was Meshilem.
 His parents were Salli (born Khaya Tsilke Fishler) and Phillip Weisenfreund.
 He learned Yiddish as his first language.
 When he was seven, he emigrated with his family to the United States in 1902; they settled in Chicago.

 As a boy, he was known as "Moony".
 He started his acting career in the Yiddish theatre in Chicago with his parents, who were both actors.
-As a teenager, he developed a skill in creating makeup, which enabled him to play much older characters.
+As a teenager, he developed skill in creating makeup, which enabled him to play much older characters.
 Film historian Robert Osborne notes that Muni's makeup skills were so creative that for most of his roles, "he transformed his appearance so completely, he was dubbed 'the new Lon Chaney.'"
 In his first stage role at the age of 12, Muni played the role of an 80-year-old man.

-He was quickly recognized by Maurice Schwartz, who signed him up with his Yiddish Art Theater.
-Edward G. Robinson and Paul Muni were cousins to Charles M. Fritz, who was a notable actor during the Great Depression.
+He was quickly recognized by Maurice Schwartz, who signed him to perform in his Yiddish Art Theater.

-A 1925 New York Times article singled out Sam Kasten and Muni's performances at the People's Theater as among the highlights of that year's Yiddish theater season, describing them as second only to Ludwig Satz.
+A 1925 New York Times article mentioned Sam Kasten's and Muni's performances at the People's Theater among the highlights of the year's Yiddish theater season, describing them as second only to Ludwig Satz.

 Muni began acting on Broadway in 1926.
 His first role was that of an elderly Jewish man in the play We Americans, written by playwrights Max Siegel and Milton Herbert Gropper.
-It was the first time that he had ever acted in English.
+It was the first time that he had acted in English.

 In 1921, he married Bella Finkel (February 8, 1898 – October 1, 1971), an actress in the Yiddish theatre and daughter of Moishe Finkel.
 They remained married until Muni's death in 1967.